yuhkih/rosa-ocpv/README.md

 ## 3.1 Create a ROSA Cluster

-logi in to your Red Hat account.
+log in to your Red Hat account.

 ```
 rosa login
 ```

 Set AWS region where you want to create a ROSA HCP cluster.
-You can chek AWS region name [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html).
+You can check AWS region name [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html).

 The default is ap-northeast-1 (Tokyo).
 If you want to change it to ap-southeast-1 (Singapore), set the region name to TF_VAR_region.